Home / Third Party Tools / Microsoft Teams / Teams Meetings: Presenter checklist

 • Settings checks

-• Check participants can enter a scheduled session early to carry out their checks
+• Check lobby settings to control whether participants can join before you to carry out their checks.

 • Welcome message – provide a slide with the session start time and participant instructions to check their settings and equipment.